LongBu/AWS-SAP-C02-Study-Guide/README.md

     * AWS Transit Gateway
     * Route 53 Resolver Rules
     * Licence Manager Configurations accross accounts using Private IP(s)

-## Organizational Unit (OU)

-### AWS Account Organizational Unit Migration:
-  * Remove the member account from the former organization [need root or IAM access to said member account and master account(s)]
-  * Send invite to the member account from the prospective organization
-  * Accept the invite from the prospective organization upon the member account
-  * Ensure the OrganizationAccountAccessRole is added to the member account

-### AWS Control Tower:
-  * Easy way to setup and govern a secure and compliant multi-account AWS environment based on best practices and using AWS OU to create accounts
-  * automates setup of environments in a few clicks
-  * automates ongoing policy managment using guard rails:
-    * SCP: preventative
-    * AWS Config: detective
-  * detects policy violations and remediates them
-  * monitor compliance through dashboards

-### Service Control Policies (SCP):
-  * Policies for OUs to manage permissions within, helping accounts stay within control setting limits/guard rails
-  * No permissions are granted by SCP, still IAM, but the effective permissions are the intersection of IAM, SCP, and IAM permissions boundaries allowing access
-  * OU must have all features enabled to utilize.
-  * Affects member accounts and attached users and roles within including the root user(s), not management accounts.
-  * Doesn't affect resource based policies directly.
-  * Doesn't affect service linked roles, which enable other AWS services to integrate with AWS OUs.
-  * If disabled at the root account, all SCPs are automatically detached from OU under that root account.
-If re-enabled all accounts there under are reverted to full AWS Access (default)
-  * Must have an explicit allow (nothing allowed by default like IAM) which is similar to IAM permissions boundary (if not in boundary => deny)

 ## EC2